esp8266/Arduino/libraries/ESP8266WebServer/examples/FSBrowser/readme.md

 - Create nested file '/My folder/My test file.txt' and delete file 'My test file.txt'

 ## Credits
+- Original version of FSBrowser written by me-no-dev, contributions over time by various contributors
 - Icons are from https://feathericons.com/ .
 The resulting PNG is passed first through https://compresspng.com/ before being converted to base64 using https://www.base64-image.de/
 - The spinner is based on https://github.com/jlong/css-spinners
 - Minifiying of index.htm is done using the command line version of https://kangax.github.io/html-minifier/